LevPewPew/art-market/README.md

 - Admin User role, has authority to take CRUD actions on Object's not owned by them.
 Also has access to Admin Dashboard.
 - Admin Dashboard.
 Can view all users here and manage their account details.
 Can also view site statistics.
 - Communications Manager User role, has authority to edit or delete any Comments.
+- A custom validator to ensure all Comments on a Listing cross a minimum threshold of pretentiousness.

 ### Future Developments